Infante Manuel, Count of Ourém

-Life

-He was born on 3 August 1697 in Lisbon and died unmarried and without legitimate issue at the Quinta de Belas in the same city on the same day in 1766.
-He is buried at the Royal Pantheon of the Braganza Dynasty in Lisbon.
+Biography

+Early life and background

+Born in Lisbon on 3 August 1697, Infante Manuel was the son of Peter II of Portugal and Maria Sophia of Neuburg.
+His aunt, Eleonore Magdalene, was the wife of Holy Roman Emperor Leopold I. Manuel was the favorite child of his father, who died in 1706 and was succeeded by Manuel's older brother John V of Portugal.

+Career abroad

-Manuel led an adventurous life.
-At the age of 18, he embarked in secret on an English ship to the Netherlands.
-Ordered by his brother King John V of Portugal to return home, he disobeyed and went to Paris and then to Germany.
+In his youth Manuel harbored a strong desire to travel abroad and pursue a military career.
+On the night of 4 November 1715, the Infante embarked in secret on an English ship to the Netherlands.
+Ignoring King John V's orders to return home, Manuel partied in The Hague for three months and subsequently travelled to Paris and Austria.

-On 1 August 1716 he offered his services to Prince Eugene of Savoy, to fight the Turks in Hungary.
-There he fought 4 days later in the Battle of Petrovaradin where he was slightly wounded.
-He also participated in the pursuit of the fleeing Turks and the siege and capture of Timișoara.

-In 1717, now officially in the Austrian army, he again fought under Prince Eugene and participated in the conquest of Belgrade.

-After the Treaty of Passarowitz, he obtained the title of Maréchal de camp.
+During the Austro-Turkish War, Manuel entered the service of Prince Eugene of Savoy.
+The Infante participated in the Battle of Petrovaradin in 1716 and the conquest of Belgrade in 1717.
+In 1718, at the age of twenty-one, he rose to the rank of Maréchal de Camp.

 After the war he traveled from court to court, living a life of pleasure, inspiring several contemporary writers.
 In 1721 he received the Order of the Golden Fleece.

 In 1728 he became one of the candidates for the hand of the wealthy Maria Zofia Sieniawska supported by the Habsburgs in attempt to gain a strong position in Poland before the Royal Election of 1733.
 Well known at the Austrian and Russian court, he was even proposed as the next King of Poland for a short time in 1733, in the onset of the War of the Polish Succession.

+Return to Portugal

-The next year he returned to Portugal, where he spent the last years of his life in the Quinta de Belas, leading a socially active life, surrounded by writers and artists.
-He died on his 69th birthday more than three decades later.
+After nineteen years of absence, Manuel returned to Portugal in 1734.
+He spent the last years of his life in Quinta de Belas, leading a socially active life, surrounded by writers and artists.
+He died unmarried and without legitimate issue at the Quinta de Belas on his 69th birthday.
+Manuel is buried at the Royal Pantheon of the Braganza Dynasty in Lisbon.